-Too large a text size may push your text into multiple lines, and not display properlycontent past the maximum three visible lines of text.
+Too large a type text size may push your text into multiple lines, and not display properlycontent past the maximum three visible lines of text.

-The text font that's rendered in the ad is the standard one for each platform: Helvetica for Apple and Roboto for Android
+The type text font that's rendered in the ad is the standard one for the each platform: Helvetica for Apple and Roboto for Android

 Check the box to select Text tap action.
 This works the same as the image tap action (see Create In-App Message Images).

 For tap actions, you can set up different actions for Apple and Android platforms.
 For example, deep links are handled differently for Apple and Android.
 If your message is going only to one platform or the other, you can leave the other one in the default setting or select None.